zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/disable-all-filters.md

 ```

-Disabling a globally enabled filters will apply only to that DbContext and it will not affect any other DbContext instances.
+Disabling globally enabled filters will apply only to that DbContext and it will not affect any other DbContext instances.